Kendjam Lodge - Brazil

 Boats: 25-30’ aluminum canoes with long-tailed outboards and coolers stocked with soft drinks, Gatorade, and water.
 Two anglers per boat and guides.
 Both anglers can fish in the boat at the same time.
-These boats are stable to cast from.
+These boats are stable for casting.

 A Fishing License: is included in your package.

 Group Size: Maximum of six anglers per week.